Sudan general says military leaders clinging to power - NewsBreak

 Under mounting pressure, the generals and pro-democracy groups reached an initial agreement in December that would allow the formation of a civilian government.
 Other groups, including rebels, opposed the deal and internationally backed talks were still ongoing to have them join the Framework Agreement, a condition the military has set to hand over power to civilians.

-The rhetoric has fueled concerns of possible clashes between his paramilitary force, best known for its scorched-earth campaigns in the Darfur conflict, and the military.
+The rhetoric has fueled concerns of possible clashes between the military and Dagalo's paramilitary force, best known for its scorched-earth campaigns in the Darfur conflict , and its leading role in the June 2019 deadly break-up of a protest camp outside the military's headquarters in Khartoum.

-In his speech, Dagalo watered down the tensions between his forces and the military as an institution.
+In his speech, Dagalo played down any tensions between his forces and the military as an institution.

 “There is no problem between the military and the Rapid Support (Forces),” he told cheering RSF troops.
 “We want to achieve a true democratic transition.
 We want this country to rise.”

 Dagalo did not offer evidence to support his claim that the country's military leaders are opposed to handing over power to civilians.
-But he was apparently referring to Gen. Abdel-Fattah Burhan, chairman of the ruling sovereign council.
+But his comments Tuesday were apparently referring to Gen. Abdel-Fattah Burhan, chairman of the ruling sovereign council.

+A spokesman for the military did not answer calls seeking comment.
+Burhan has previously said they were ready to hand over power once civilians settle their disputes.

-Both Burhan and Dagalo led the 2021 coup.
+Both Burhan and Dagalo, who is also the deputy chairman of the sovereign council, led the 2021 coup.
 However, Dagalo has in recent months sought to reinvent his public image and that of his forces.
 He portrayed himself as a defender of the restoration of democratic transition, describing the coup as a “mistake.”

 In his speech Tuesday, Dagalo said that foreign countries including wealthy Gulf monarchies and European governments have made restoring the democratic transition a condition for resuming assistance to Sudan.